Kidney Disease, Renal Failure and Vascular Access

 Kidney Disease and Renal Failure Dialysis

-Vascular Access for a Dialysis patient or a potential Dialysis patient requires advanced Vascular Access skills and experience.
-Patients with Kidney Disease tend to have stenosis of the veins, meaning the thickening, hardening, stiffening, and narrowing of the veins.
-Between this and AV surgery, described above, a Dialysis patient requiring Vascular Access has special needs; primarily, the need to preserve veins.
-According to the Kidney Disease Outcomes Quality Initiative (KDOQI) Vascular Access Guidelines, by avoiding PICCs and Midlines and other Vein Punctures in the upper extremities (ie, upper arm), the life of the patient can be extended by 5-7 additional years.
+Vascular Access for a Dialysis Patient or a potential Dialysis Patient requires a clinician with Advanced Vascular Access skills and experience.
+Patients with Kidney Disease and Renal Failure tend to have stenosis of the veins, meaning the thickening, hardening, stiffening, and narrowing of the veins.
+Between this and AV surgery, described above, a Dialysis Patient requiring Vascular Access has special needs; primarily, the need to preserve veins.
+According to the Kidney Disease Outcomes Quality Initiative (KDOQI) Vascular Access Guidelines, by avoiding PICC Lines and Midlines and other Vein Punctures in the upper extremities (ie, upper arm), the life of the patient can be extended by 5-7 additional years.
 Veins are not renewable resources and in the renal population, (a) veins and arteries in the upper extremities must be preserved and (b) any AV surgery and connection between an artery and vein must not be disturbed so that it can used and access as long as possible – which is usually up to 3 times/week.

 Veins must be Preserved for Treatment

-Small Bore Internal Jugular Line or Femoral Line avoids and preserves Veins & Arteries in Upper Arms
+Small Bore Internal Jugular Line avoids and preserves Veins & Arteries in the Upper Arms

 Small Bore Internal Jugular Central Venous Catheter Line

-Small Bore Internal Jugular Central Venous Catheter Line is the solution for upper arm vein preservation, with a Small Bore Femoral Central Venous Catheter Line and a Small Bore Axillary Central Venous Catheter Line as additional alternatives.
+Small Bore Internal Jugular Central Venous Catheter Line is the solution for upper arm vein preservation, with a Small Bore Femoral Central Venous Catheter Line and a Small Bore Axillary Central Venous Catheter Line as additional alternatives, all for vascular access.
 These central catheter lines preserve veins and arteries in the upper arms, enable future AV Fistula surgery, and do not disturb any current AV surgical connection between the vein and artery in the arm.